project-stacker/project-stacker.github.io/docs/reference/stacker_file.md

     stacker://$name/path/to/file

-Will grab /path/to/file from the previously built layer `$name`.
+Will grab /path/to/file from the previously built image `$name`.

 #### `import hash`